notjames/jimconn-shell/projects/sandbox/bayo/README.md

 # What is this
 The purpose of this was to create a script that could pull, aggregate, and output status information from 1K webservers.
+The aggregated information would need to be output in human readable form as well as in a file that was machine readable.
 There were two challenges I faced in this fun project.

-  * Where to get 1K web servers
+  * Where to get 1K web servers from which to pull status information and
-  * The script itself needed to be written
+  * The script itself needed to be written as well as supporting files and scripts

 # How I decided to solve the problem
-I obviously wasn't going to instantiate 1K AWS EC2 instances due to cost and proper server management as dictated by good devops practice.
+I obviously wasn't going to instantiate 1K cloud provider instances due to cost and proper server management dictated by good devops practice.
 I decided that the most important part of this project wasn't the infrastructure but the way I aggregated the status information.
 After all, the purpose of this was to work on my coding skills.
 So I decided to use an NginX docker container